santiagojaralopez/santiagojaralopez/README.md

 ### Hi there, I'm Santiago 👋
-## Thank's for takink a look at my profile 👀
+## Thank's for taking a look at my profile 👀

 - 🔭 I’m currently studying Software Engineering